kerojosh96/Josh-s-Data-Structures-Hand-Book/Stack.md

 # Stack

 A stack is an ordered collection of elements in which items are either added (push) or removed (pop) from only one end.
-A stack is a Last-In-First-Out structure or (LIFO) and elements cannot be added or removed anywhere but the top. a
+A stack is a Last-In-First-Out structure or (LIFO) and elements cannot be added or removed anywhere but the top.

 # In Memory

 ![](pics/stack.png)
+ this is a diagram of a stack in memory
 # Operations

-A \[widget\] supports the following operations:
+A stack supports the following operations:
 * The efficiency of push and pop are both O(1) because they both only can be added/removed from the head using a variable to store the value of the head and therefore, no iteration is needed.
 * Searching a stack is O(n) because it will could need to iterate the whole stack.